NealRame/oauth2-js/README.md

 #### OAuth2#middleware
 An express-js middleware.
-The middleware will provide locals variables to views througth the response object:
+The middleware will provide locals variables to views through the response object:
 * `loggedIn`, a flag indicating if the client is logged or not;
 * if the user is logged:
   - `user`, instance of _User_ _model_ matching the current session.